Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-The factor $\ZN(\ve_1,\ve_2,ia)$ is Nekrasov's partition function~\cite{Nekrasov:2003rj} of point instantons in the equivariant theory on $\BR^4$.
-In the $\CalN=2^*$ case it is given by the formula~(\ref{eq:Z-inst-N-star}).
-In the limit $m=\infty$, one gets the $\CalN=2$ case~(\ref{eq:Z-inst}), in the limit $m=0$ one gets the $\CalN=4$ case.
-In the $\CalN=4$ case, the instanton partition function (\ref{eq:Z-N-4-eta}) does not depend on $a$.
-Therefore in the $\CalN=4$ case, instantons do not contribute to the expectation value $\langle W_R(C) \rangle$.

-Our claim about vanishing of instanton corrections for the $\CalN=4$ theory contradicts to the results of~\cite{Bianchi:2002gz}, where the first instanton correction for the $\SU(2)$ gauge group was found to be non-zero.
-In~\cite{Bianchi:2002gz} the authors introduced a certain cut-off on the instanton moduli space, which is not compatible with the relevant supersymmetry of the theory and the Wilson loop operator.
+The factor $\ZN(ia,\ep_1,\ep_2, q)$ is Nekrasov's instanton partition function~\cite{Nekrasov:2003rj,Losev:1997tp,Moore:1997dj} of the gauge theory in the $\Omega$-background on $\BR^4$.
+In the $\CalN=2^*$ case $Z_{\text{inst}}$ is given by the formula~(\ref{eq:Z-inst-N-star}).
+In the limit $m=\infty$, one gets the $\CalN=2$ case~(\ref{eq:Z-inst}).
+In the limit $m=0$, describing the $\CalN=4$ conformal theory, all instanton corrections vanish.
+Vanishing of instanton corrections for the $\CalN=4$ theory contradicts to ~\cite{Bianchi:2002gz}, where the first instanton correction for the $\SU(2)$ gauge group was found to be non-zero.
+The~\cite{Bianchi:2002gz} introduces a certain cut-off on the instanton moduli space, which is not compatible with the relevant supersymmetry of the theory and the Wilson loop operator.
 Our instanton calculation is based on Nekrasov's partition function on $\BR^4$.
 This partition function is regularized by a certain non-commutative deformation of $\BR^4$ compatible with the relevant supersymmetry.
-Though we do not write down explicitly the non-commutative deformation of the theory on $S^4$, we assume that such deformation can be well defined.
-We also assume that in a small neighbourhood of the North or the South pole of $S^4$ this non-commutative deformation agrees with the non-commutative deformation used by Nekrasov~\cite{Nekrasov:2002qd} on $\BR^4$.
+Though we do not construct explicitly the non-commutative deformation of the theory on $S^4$, we assume that such deformation can be well defined.
+We also assume that near the North or the South pole of $S^4$ this non-commutative deformation agrees with the non-commutative deformation used by Nekrasov~\cite{Nekrasov:2002qd} on $\BR^4$.

-Since both $\ZN(\ve_1,\ve_2,ia)$ and its complex conjugate enter the formula, this means that we count both instantons and anti-instantons.
+Since both $\ZN(ia,\ep_1,\ep_2,q)$ and its complex conjugate appear in the formula, we count both instantons and anti-instantons.
 The formula is similar to Ooguri-Strominger-Vafa relation between the black hole entropy and the topological string partition function~\cite{Ooguri:2004zv,Beasley:2006us}